Alistair-Russell/Research-Methods/README.md

 ### Python Knowledge List

-I'm not going to waste your time, here are the essentials
+I won't waste your time, here are the essentials...
 >>>
 Know already
 - Variables